apache/airflow/docs/apache-airflow/extra-packages-ref.rst

 Bundle extras
 -------------

 Those are extras that install one ore more extras as a bundle.
+Note that those extras should only be used for "development" version of Airflow - i.e. when Airflow is installed from sources.
+Because of the way how bundle extras are constructed they might not work when airflow is installed from 'PyPI`.

+If you want to install Airflow from PyPI with "all" extras (which should basically be never needed - you almost never need all extras from Airflow), you need to list explicitly all the non-bundle extras that you want to install.

 +---------------------+-----------------------------------------------------+------------------------------------------------------------------------+
 | extra               | install command                                     | enables                                                                |